-These may or may not be able to get you to the high cut-off, and there are many other architectures that may give you better results, so you are encouraged to explore other architectures as well.
+Since you will only be using blocks and not the entire architecture, these may or may not be able to get you to the high cut-off, so you are encouraged to explore other architectures as well as combination of different blocks.
 That's pretty much everything you need to know for your Classification Kaggle competition.
 Go for it!

-5 Face Verification
+6 Face Verification